 The Titanic Belfast Hotel

-The Titanic Belfast Hotel is conveniently located just opposite the Titanic Museum in Belfast making it the perfect choice if you want to stay nearby.
-This hotel is the former office of shipbuilders Harland & Wolff and continues the Titanic theme with exhibits on display that adds another dimension to the birth of this famous liner.
+The Titanic Belfast Hotel is conveniently located just opposite the Titanic Museum in Belfast, making it the perfect choice if you want to stay nearby.
+This hotel is the former office of shipbuilders Harland & Wolff and continues the Titanic theme with exhibits on display that add another dimension to the birth of this famous liner.

 The rooms have an Art Deco interior and if you’re lucky, you may even stay in one with views of the Titanic Quarter.
 There’s an on-site bar and restaurant too.

 - Prices from £140 per night for a standard double room

 - To book, check prices or availability: Titanic Belfast Hotel